alkhrom/Git-demo2/index.md

 ## UTF-8 Encoding Algorithm

-If  a code point is below 128 (decimal), write to UTF-8 "as is".
+If  a code point is below 128 (decimal), write to a UTF-8 byte "as is".
 For example,

 If a code point is above 128 (decimal) yet below 2048 (decimal), do:
-Convert is binary, which will take 11 bit.
+Convert it into binary, which will take 11 bit.
 Split those bits into 5 on the left and 6 on the right.
-Start the
+Start the first byte with

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1NDQ4NDkzNywtMjAxNjY4ODg4OSwxND
+eyJoaXN0b3J5IjpbNDU3MTU1MjM1LC0yMDE2Njg4ODg5LDE0Mj
-IyMTA3NDksOTg4ODI1OTY0LC0xNTg4Nzk2NjZdfQ==
+IxMDc0OSw5ODg4MjU5NjQsLTE1ODg3OTY2Nl19
 -->